 Brick houses in English Tudor style

 Brick houses in English style are sometimes called “builders houses” because there is often a whole row of them built by a developer.
 Neighborhoods near to Wedgwood, such as Bryant, Maple Leaf, and Roosevelt have many brick Tudor houses built circa 1930.

 An area near to Wedgwood which has a number of Tudor style brick houses, is the Roosevelt Heights plat near the Northeast Branch Library.
 The Roosevelt Heights plat is from NE 65th to 70th Streets and began to be developed in the late 1920s to early 1930s, at the height of the popularity of the brick Tudor style.

 The Tudor style is loosely based on ideas of an old English house with a steeply pitched, front-facing gable.
 The sharp triangular gable formed by the steep roof may be softened by rounded entryways or windows.
 An English Tudor house may be small and cottage-like, or tall with a castle motif, having medieval detailing such as a turret or leaded windows.

-The house at 2700 NE 91st Street was well-built and might have been more than a young married couple could afford in the 1930s, but they had the help of Ray’s father, and both Ray and Laura worked in the prosperous Rosaia family floral business.
-Ray married into the business and became the Rosaia company president in the 1950s.
+The house at 2700 NE 91st Street was well-built and might have been more than a young married couple could afford in the 1930s, but they may have had the help of Ray’s father, and both Ray and Laura worked in the prosperous Rosaia family floral business.
+Ray Giusti began working at the Rosaia Florist company in 1922.
+Ray married into the business that year, and he became the Rosaia company president in the 1950s.

 The few number of 1930s stucco or brick houses in Wedgwood shows that Wedgwood was not an upscale neighborhood of costly building projects during the Great Depression years.
 In the 1930s some people came to Wedgwood because they were trying to live as cheaply as possible, and they built simple wood-frame houses.